jserv/ttt/README.md

 >
 ```

-The palyer "○" wins the game since he placed his marks in a row diagonally (A3-B2-B1).
+The player "○" wins the game since he placed his marks in a row diagonally (A3-B2-B1).

 ## Reference
 * [Mastering Tic-Tac-Toe with Minimax Algorithm in Python](https://levelup.gitconnected.com/3394d65fa88f)